 Start the new year right by reviewing and revamping your financial plan.

 Instead of hauling out those familiar New Year’s resolutions about eating less and exercising more, how about focusing on something that’s also very good for you in the long run – and even sooner?
 We’re talking about your financial plan – your fiscal health, if you will.
-The approach of 2018 is a great time to review your plan and make any necessary revisions.
+The start of a new year is a great time to review your plan and make any necessary revisions.
 With that in mind, here are 12 suggested resolutions that, if followed, can help ensure that your later years will be financially secure.

 How close did you come to what you had planned to spend last year?
 Where did you go off track, and what can you do about that?
 Has something fundamental changed in your life that affected your expenses, and is that a one-time item or an ongoing cost?
 Where can you trim expenses?
 Although some budget items are fixed, a sharp pencil can produce significant savings on other costs.
 Some businesses engage in a process called zero-based budgeting in which every anticipated expense must be justified again every year (at the personal level, this approach is sometimes called zero-sum budgeting).
 In other words, the $2,500 you spent last year on travel would have nothing to do with what you budget for travel this year.
 Instead, you start with what you realistically expect to have as income, then assign those dollars to your various expense categories, while also maintaining flexibility to account for cost areas such as healthcare that can’t be pinned down precisely.